Updated: Nov 19, 2021

-All Military Academies and Goverments alike started studying his life, his administrative abilities, his battlefied strategies and tactics continuously forever.
+All Military Academies and Governments alike started studying his life, his administrative abilities, his battlefied strategies and tactics continuously forever.
 His life study had became almost an encyclopedia.

 He had became the epitome of the Emperor and sysnomomous with Leadership and World never seen One like him even after in long 2,350 Years.

-So Legends like him are rarest of rare and we only get to experience only once , an Infinitely Exlusive chance.
+So Legends like him are rarest of rare and World will only get to experience Humans like him only once , an Infinitely Exlusive Club.